ALOHA!

 This requires a little bit of effort.
 You can either off-road drive to the beach (aka one of the Big Island drives that requires a 4wd) or hike across lava fields to the beach.

-See more pictures of this Big Island activity.
+See more pictures of the Makalawena Beach hike.

 42. Kaloko-Honokohau National Historical Park